skagra/asteroids/README.md

 * To accurately reproduce the game play experience of the orginal arcade machine, in look and feel.
 * To attempt to mimic the vector display characteristics of the original arcade machine.

+# Status

+This project is at a very early phase!
+All I really have is the ship at this point.